-If you’re a fan of walking tacos, you will love this easier version of walking taco casserole that can be made ahead and feeds a crowd with ease.
-Filled with slightly spiced beef and and topped with crunchy corn chips, this is the perfect 30-minute dish for a weeknight dinner.
+If you’re a fan of walking tacos, you will love my easier version of walking taco casserole that can be made ahead and feeds a crowd with ease in just one-pan.
+Filled with slightly spiced ground beef and topped with crunchy Frito corn chips, it’s the perfect 30-minute dish for a weeknight dinner.

 Overhead image of taco casserole topped with shredded lettuce, chopped tomatoes, and sour cream surrounded by containers with sour cream, tomatoes, Fritos, and shredded lettuce.